ttscoff/git-commands/README.md

 ## Installation

-Copy or link these files into your PATH and call them like `git ar` or `git finda ci`.
+Clone this repo and copy or link the directory into your
+$PATH and call them like `git ar` or `git finda ci`.
 Make sure the scripts are executable.

 More complex commands will display usage instruction with `-h`.

 ## Dependencies